glacials/splits-io/README.md

 ## Library Information
 ### LiveSplit Core
-Splits I/O uses [livesplit-core][livesplit-core] for parsing.
+Splits I/O uses [livesplit-core][livesplit-core] for parsing runs.
 The parser is located in `lib/parser/*`.
 To upgrade it, run
 ```sh
 make update_lsc
 ```